 A large number of studies have identified an association between social networking sites and lower well-being.
-Social networking sites are likely to have a negative consequence when individuals engage in social networking behavior that does not meet the need for acceptance and ownership.
+Social networking sites are likely to have a negative consequence when individuals engage in social netw 34 king behavior that does not meet the need for acceptance and ownership.
 This behavior is not new on this site; instead, they can be understood as traditional traps of social interaction in the context of novels (Clark, Algoe, & Green, 2018).
 The first of these traps is isolation, which research supports the relation between Facebook use and loneliness (Song et al., 2014).
-This relation tends to be two-way when people are more interested in (Mufan Luo, 2019) mediated communication (Morahan-Martin & Schumacher, 2003).
-However, social networking sites can also open the door to loneliness if used for "social snacks," or social needs fulfillment temporarily (Gardner, Pickett, Jefferis, & Knowles, 2005).
+The first of these traps is isolation, which research supports the relation between Facebook use and loneliness (Song et al., 2014).
+The first of these traps is isolation, which research supports the relation between Facebook use and loneliness (Song et al., 2014).
+The first of these traps is isolation, which research supports the relation between Facebook use and loneliness (Song et al., 2014).
+The first of these traps is isolation, which research supports the relation between Facebook use and loneliness (Song et al., 2014).
+The first of these traps is included.
+Social snacks," or social needs fulfillment temporarily (Gardner, Pickett, Jefferis, & Knowles, 2005).
 Networking sites allow many social activities, but not interactive feels like a stranger to track profile or passively see Instagram feed (Carpenter, Green, & LaFlam, 2011).
-Social comparisons are both using immediacy potential pitfalls of social networking sites (Clark et al., 2018). disclosure of age and psychological well-being is influenced by their perceptions of the quality of family relationships, disclosure in the family.
-(Ilioi, Blake, Jadva, Roman, & Golombok, 2017).
+Social comparisons are both using immed the protection of the quality of family relationships, disclosure in the family, (Ilioi, Blake, Jadva, Roman, & Golombok, 2017).

-In otherwise, self-disclosure could recover the user's low well-being by looking for social support from emotional disclosure in social media.
-The framework details the mechanism by which the self-disclosure in social media can affect the well-being and how the self-disclosure of specific individuals meets the needs of different well-being characteristics (Mufan Luo, 2019).
-The study (Saxena & Mehrotra, 2010) examined the relationship between emotional disclosure with intrapersonal and interpersonal variables selected and their role in the election subjective in everyday life.
-Besides, a significant moderating nature of the relationship between emotional disclosure and subjective well-being emerged (Saxena & Mehrotra, 2010).
+In otherwise, self-disclosure could recover the user's low well-being by loo 45 g for social support from emotional disclosure in social media.
+The framework details the mechanism by which the self-disclosure in social media can affect the well-being and how the self-disclosure of specific individuals meets the needs of different [9] ell-being characteristics (Mufan Luo, 2019).
+The study (Saxena & Mehrotra, 2010) examined the relationship between emotional disclosure with intrapersonal and interpersonal [9] ariables selected and their role in the election subjective in everyday life.
+Besides, a significant moderating nature of the regionship between emotional disclosure and subjective well-being emerged (Saxena & Mehrotra, 2010).
 When users share their thoughts about their moods and feelings with others through writing, they can get greater social support and increase their social support.
 Therefore, self-disclosure through blogs can help as the core of building intimate relationships.
-Also, social capital, built up through the blog, can improve user satisfaction with social contact, interpersonal communication, and overall quality of life (Ko & Kuo, 2009).
-Father involvement and marital satisfaction to identify an overall index for each couple based on mother and father reports have been compared in the research of (Simonelli, Parolin, Sacchi, De Palo, & Vieno, 2016) found that father involvement on childcare influence mother and father marital satisfaction when marital satisfaction is an indicator of marital well-being.
+Also, social capital, built up through the blog, can improve user satisfaction with social contact, [51] erpersonal communication, and overall quality of life (Ko & Kuo, 2009).
+Father involvement and marital satisfaction [36] lentify an overall index for each couple based on mother and father reports have been compared in the research of (Simonelli, Parolin, Sacchi, De Palo, & Vieno, 2016) found that father involvement on childcare influence mother and father marital satisfaction when marital satisfaction is an indicator of marital well-being.